Information and sources of advice for professionals supporting children and young people with identified speech, language and communication needs

 This video features six top tips to help a young person better understand what is being said to them.

 It is part of a series that has been made to help parents and carers support young people (aged 11-18) with communication difficulties.

 I CAN How to support communication

-This information for families provides ideas for them to support their young person and forms part of I CAN's guide to the typical stages of speech and language development.
+This information for families provides ideas for them to support their young person and forms part of Speech and Language UK's guide to the typical stages of speech and language development.
 Children and young people develop language at different rates and understanding what is typical and what parents and carers can do to support communication and language helps provide them with a great start.

 Action for Stammering Helpline

 Action for Stammering Children (ASC) is a UK charity which aims for a society where children and young people who stammer have the same opportunities and quality of life as their peers.
 Their goal is to ensure that every child and young person across the UK who stammers has access to effective services and support to help them meet the challenges they face.
 Call their helpline to speak to a professional who will be able to answer your questions.